fluree/docs.flur.ee/src/content/0.10.0/docs/identity/auth-records.md

 ## Auth Records

 Auth records control identity in Fluree and can be tied to specific public-private key pairs.
 As mentioned in the previous section, once you have a public-private key-pair, you can generate an auth id by hashing the public key with SHA3-256 and then RIPEMD-160.
-You then need to add this auth id to the database.
-If it is not added to the database, any transactions signed with the relevant private key are invalid.
+You then need to add this auth id to the ledger.
+If it is not added to the ledger, any transactions signed with the relevant private key are invalid.

-Adding a new auth to the database, with an id derived from the public key:
+Adding a new auth to the ledger, with an id derived from the public key:

 ```all
 [{